Sensitivity, Affine Transforms and Quantum Communication Complexity: Warm up: Alternation under Shifts

-Recall from the introduction that the parameters $\sens,\bsens$ and $\cert$ are shift invariant while $\alt$ is not.
-We define a variant of alternation which is invariant under shifts. \begin{defnn}[\textbf{Shift-invariant Alternation}] For $f : \zon \to \zo$, the \emph{shift-invariant alternation} (denoted by $\salt(f)$) is defined as $\min_{b \in \zon} \alt(f_b)$. \end{defnn}
+We define a variant of alternation which is invariant under shifts. \begin{defnn}[\textbf{Shift-invariant Alternation}] For $f : \zon \to \zo$, the \emph{shift-invariant alternation} (denoted by $\salt(f)$) is defined as $\min_{b \in \zon} \alt(f_b)$. \end{defnn} We remark that $\salt(\smaj_n)=1$.
+Hence the gap between measures $\alt$ and $\salt$ can be unbounded.

 { \textbf{A family of functions with $\salt(f) = \Omega(2^{\sens(f)})$ :} We now exhibit a family of functions $\calF$ where for all $f \in \calF$, $\salt(f) \ge 2^{\sens(f)}$ thereby ruling out the possibility that $\salt(f)$ can be upper bounded by a polynomial in $\sens(f)$.
-The family $\calF$ is the same class of Boolean functions for which alternation is at least exponential in sensitivity due to~\cite{DS18}.
+The family $\calF$ is the same class of Boolean functions for which alternation is at least exponential in sensitivity due to~\cite{JDS18}.

-\begin{defnn}[Definition 1 from~\cite{DS18}.
+\begin{defnn}[Definition 1 from~\cite{JDS18}.
 See also Proof of Lemma A.1 of~ \cite{GSW16}] Consider the family defined as follows.
 The Boolean function $f_k$ is computed by a decision tree which is a full binary tree of depth $k$ with $2^k$ leaves.
 A leaf node is labeled as $0$ (resp. $1$) if it is the left (resp. right) child of its parent.
-All of the nodes (except the leaves) are labeled by a distinct variable. \end{defnn} We remark that Gopalan \etal~\cite{GSW16} demonstrates an exponential lower bound on tree sensitivity (introduced by them as a generalization of the parameter sensitivity) in terms of decision tree depth for the same family of functions in~\cref{def:fun}.
+All the nodes (except the leaves) are labeled by a distinct variable. \end{defnn} We remark that Gopalan \etal~\cite{GSW16} demonstrates an exponential lower bound on tree sensitivity (introduced by them as a generalization of the parameter sensitivity) in terms of decision tree depth for the same family of functions in~\cref{def:fun}.
 We remark that, in general, lower bound on tree sensitivity need not implies a lower bound on alternation.
-For instance, if we consider the Majority function\footnote{$\maj_n(x) = 1 \iff \sum_i x_i \ge \lceil n/2 \rceil$} $\maj_n$, the tree sensitivity can be shown to be $\Omega(n)$ while alternation is $1$.
+For instance, if we consider the Majority function $\maj_n$, the tree sensitivity can be shown to be $\Omega(n)$ while alternation is $1$.